-As at October 31, 2018, total assets amounted to \$36.1 million.
-The asset balance was higher than the quarters in early fiscal 2017 due to the closing of the acquisition of Caballo Blanco.
-The asset balance has slowly declined since due to repayment of US\$2.5 million promissory note and other operating expenditures.
+As at January 31, 2019, total assets amounted to \$35.6 million.
+The asset balance has slowly declined since 2017 due to repayment of US\$2.5 million promissory note and other operating expenditures.
 There was an increase in assets in July 31, 2017 due to the closing of Agnico Eagle private placement.